tfranzel/drf-spectacular/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Certain environments have no direct access to the internet and as such are unable to retrieve Swagger UI or Redoc from CDNs. `drf-spectacular-sidecar`_ provides these static files as a separate optional package.
+Certain environments have no direct access to the internet and as such are unable to retrieve Swagger UI, Redoc, or Scalar from CDNs. `drf-spectacular-sidecar`_ provides these static files as a separate optional package.
 Usage is as follows:

 .. code:: bash